openwisp/openwisp-docs/developer/hacking-openwisp-python-django.rst

-The `Django Debug Toolbar <https://django-debug-toolbar.readthedocs.io/>`_ is a configurable set of panels which display various debug information about the current HTTP request/response and, when clicked, display more details about the panel’s content.
+The `Django Debug Toolbar <https://django-debug-toolbar.readthedocs.io/>`_ is a configurable set of panels which display various debug information about the current HTTP request/response and, when clicked, display more details about the panel's content.

 It can be installed with: